annefried/syntSemFeatures/README.txt

 The github code is a Maven eclipse project.
 For easy use, a Runnable jar file has been compiled and can be downloaded separately.
 You can run the code as follows:

-java -jar sitentSyntSemFeatureExtraction.jar -input resources/examples/input -countability resources/countability/webcelex_countabilityNouns.txt -wordnet my-resources/wordnet3.0 -csvOutput csv-output
+java -jar sitentSyntSemFeatureExtractionv1.0.jar -input resources/examples/input -countability resources/countability/webcelex_countabilityNouns.txt -wordnet my-resources/wordnet3.0 -csvOutput csv-output

 This will create the CSV output (described below) in the folder csv-output.
 Be a little patient while running this -- it needs to parse your data.